 This course was added in the middle of the electricity course, so that students would know about forces and energy.
 This course became progressively larger and took over all the class time.
 I was quite happy with this as I think mechanics is more fundamental than electricity or programming.

 A 30min video of me teaching a science class to 3rd graders (http://www.austintek.com/icosahedron_class/) at my son's school.
-I've been doing this for about 10yrs and it's lot of fun.
+I've been doing this since 2003 and it's lot of fun.

 In the summer of 2009, the python class took an end of year field trip to the DIVE (http://www.austintek.com/DIVE).